BlivionAB/Hope/notes/passes.md

 The binder binds references to their respective declarations.
 For easy, declaration lookup in a different pass.

+## Overload binding of call expressions

+We don't do the binding of call expressions in this stage.
+It's on the checking stage where we can do overload resolution, where we actually do the real binding.

 _Note 1, the binding step cannot happen in the same step as in parsing and scanning, since we support hoisted references(you don't need to declare first before reference)_